-This Order (also referred to as the General Permit) is intended to authorize discharges from well startup operations (such as well development or re-development, aquifer or pumping tests) and discharges resulting from testing of groundwater treatment facilities located within the Upper San Gabriel River Watershed including Rio Hondo, upstream of the Whittier Narrows.
-These operations are conducted to restore the impacted drinking water aquifer and to provide drinking water for municipal and industrial services supply.
-This Order covers discharges of groundwater that are short-term and that occur during dry flow periods in the San Gabriel River reach where the discharge occurs.
-Discharges occurring under this Order will be re-infiltrated back into the San Gabriel Groundwater Basin, and will not mix with in-stream flow in the San Gabriel River.
+This Order (hereafter, General Permit) is intended to authorize discharges from well startup operations (such as well development or re-development, aquifer or pumping tests) and discharges resulting from testing of groundwater treatment facilities located within the Upper San Gabriel River Watershed including Rio Hondo, upstream of the Whittier Narrows.
+These operations are conducted to restore the impacted drinking water aquifer and to provide the drinking water for municipal and industrial services supply.
+This Order covers discharges of groundwater that are short-term1 and that occur during dry flow periods in the San Gabriel River reach where the discharge occurs.
+Discharges occurring under this order are expected to be re-infiltrated back into the San Gabriel Groundwater Basin, and not mix with in-stream flow in the San Gabriel River.

 The San Gabriel Groundwater Basin is polluted by past industrial activities.
-The problem was discovered in the 1970s when toxic chemicals were detected in the area's drinking water wells.
+The problem was discovered in the 1970s when toxic chemicals were detected in the surrounding area's drinking water wells.
 By the 1980s, the U.S. Environmental Protection Agency's Superfund program undertook efforts to initiate cleanup actions.
 Since then, an aggressive cleanup program has been implemented to meet the complex challenges of removing contamination from the groundwater basin and supplying safe drinking water to the residents.
-Nearly 90% of all the water required by residents, businesses and institutions in the San Gabriel Valley comes from the San Gabriel Groundwater Basin.
+Nearly 90% of all the water required by residents, businesses and institutions in the San Gabriel Valley comes from the groundwater basin.